-What can the different ejection colors indicate?
+What could the different ejection colors indicate?

 -

-Clear sputum
+Clear ejection

 -